anchore/anchore-cli/README.rst

 More Information
 ================

-For further details on use of the Anchore CLI with the Anchore Engine please refer to the `Anchore Engine Wiki <https://github.com/anchore/anchore-engine/wiki/>`_
+For further details on use of the Anchore CLI with the Anchore Engine please refer to `Anchore Engine <https://github.com/anchore/anchore-engine>`_